ludyna/lu_brain/README.md

 ## Goals

-0. Human-like memory, black box AI.
+0. Human-like memory database and a black box AI.
 1. The fastest dynamic pattern learning and manipulation in the World
 2. Pattern database with complete data transparency and ease of access
 3. Easy to use, well designed and architected, fast and bug-free, enjoyable to contribute software